ove/ove-install/README.md

 The compiled **setup** can be downloaded from the repository releases for each platform.
 The file will guide you thorough all the parameters of the setup process.

-Alternatively the Python script can be executed as well.
-After cloning or downloading this repository, the **setup.py** script can be executed locally using a valid Python 2 or 3 install.
+Alternatively, if Python 2 or 3 is installed then the script can be executed directly, without compilation, by cloning or downloading this repository then running **setup.py**.

 ## Developing/Building a single setup file

-Windows:
+### Windows

 The setup procedure expects that you run `pip` and `pyinstaller` in `Command Prompt`.
 Therefore, when you install Python, please make sure to select [the `Add Python VERSION to PATH` option](https://docs.python.org/3/using/windows.html#installation-steps).
 If you have already installed Python, please make sure that your `%PATH%` environment variable includes `Python` and `Python\Scripts` in it.

-Linux/Mac/Windows:
+### Linux/Mac/Windows

 - Create a virtual environment with virtualenv
 - Install the dependencies (requirements.txt) by running: